 Horse Herding Tours

-Experienced riders are invited to this amazing horse herding tour, covering 170 km in 4 to 5 days with beautiful creatures, to/from Shatili through the Artani valley to the forests of Sabaduri.
+Experienced riders are invited to these amazing horse-herding tours, covering approximately 170 km in 4 to 5 days with beautiful creatures.

 We offer two separate horse herding tours twice a year.